h. Provisions, contingent liabilities and contingent assets

 Information about significant judgments, estimates and assumptions that have the most significant effect on recognition and measurement of assets, liabilities, income and expenses are discussed below:

-Significant judgements:
+Significant judgments:

 (i) Evaluation of indicators for impairment of assets